vuegems/vue-my-toasts/README.md

     // From base function
     this.$toasts.push({
       type: 'warning',
-      message: 'This is definitely my favorite toasts plugin.'
+      message: 'This is definitely my favorite toasts plugin.',
       // Any other parameter...
     })
-  }
+  },
 }
 ```